etiennedevaux/warksar/README.md

 A check will now be run before each commit and any errors adressed at that stage, or soon after.

+*NB: src=  urls have been modified to prevent images from cluttering the README file when viewed online

 **Report 001**

 **1**	Error: No space between attributes.